 According to Chan and Renée (pictured), blue ocean strategy is when a company simultaneously pursues differentiation and low cost to open a new market space and create new demand.
 A blue ocean is an unknown market space untainted by competition; it revolves around value innovation.

 It’s essentially about ‘creating and capturing uncontested market space, thereby making the competition irrelevant.’
+The blue ocean strategy encourages you to innovate and develop new, affordable products that make competition irrelevant.

 Oh Young Koo, executive institute fellow at INSEAD’s Blue Ocean Strategy Institute, explains that blue ocean theory goes beyond what is traditionally taught as strategy in the core MBA syllabus.